Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Numerical Analysis of Modular ABI

 \subsection{Predictive Distributions of the Option Prices}

-With our key objective being the rapid production of accurate probabilistic predictions for future option prices, we also assess our proposed method using the out-of-sample predictive distributions for future option prices.
+With our key objective being the rapid production of accurate probabilistic predictions of option prices, we also assess our proposed method using the out-of-sample predictive distributions for future option prices.
 We produce the one-step-ahead predictive distributions over $T_{out}=500$ trading days, evaluating 147 option contracts on each day.
-We obtain the posterior draws of the model parameters using the first $T_{in}=500$ observations, then construct the predictive distributions for option prices as per (\ref {eq:approxpred}), with $h=1$, using the posterior draws from $p_{\mathrm{cut} }(\Theta ,\Lambda |\mathcal{S}(\mathbf{y}_{1:T_{in}}))$.
-For one-step-ahead prediction, the predictive distribution of the spot price and the latent variance , $p^{a}(S_{T+1},V_{T+1}|\Theta ,\mathbf{r}_{1:T})$ in \eqref{eq:approxpred} , is updated using an expanding window of returns over the out-of-sample evaluation for $T=T_{in}+i-1$ and $i=1,\dots ,T_{out}$.
-In this section, we first assess the quality of the predictive distributions produced under our modular ABI approach relative to conventional ABC in the absence option pricing error;\ that is, whereby the observed option price equates to the theoretical option price.
-In addition, we document the relative performance of the modular ABI method and the modular Markov chain Monte Carlo (MCMC) algorithm described in Section \ref{sec:modInference} that relies on the specification of statistical models for $HF_{t}$ and $O_{t}$.
-We consider both the case when the assumed model for $O_{t}$ used in modular MCMC is correctly specified, and when it is misspecified.
-The model for $HF_{t}$ is correctly specified in all comparisons.
-Note that evaluation of the exact (full feedback) posterior in \eqref{eq:fullpost} and its corresponding predictive in \eqref{eq:fullpred} is computationally infeasible as a comparator.
-This is due to the latent variance, $V_{t}$, being embedded in the complex integral that defines the theoretical option price (see \eqref{eq:call2}), making the posterior and predictive calculation extremely computationally intensive.
+We obtain the posterior draws of the model parameters using the first $T_{in}=500$ observations, then construct the predictive distributions for option prices as per (\ref{eq:approxpred}), with $h=1$, using the posterior draws from the optimal soft cut structure revealed by Table \ref{tab:Combo}.
+For one-step-ahead prediction, the predictive distribution of the spot price and the latent variance, $ p^{a}(S_{T+1},V_{T+1}|\Theta ,\mathbf{r}_{1:T},\Phi )$ in \eqref{eq:approxpred}, is updated using an expanding window of returns over the out-of-sample evaluation for $T=T_{in}+i-1$ and $i=1,\dots ,T_{out}$.
+Note that even though the one-step-ahead prediction of option prices only requires the one-period-ahead filtering distribution, the evaluation of the option price itself, via \eqref{eq:Qt}, actually requires evaluation of the expectation of price movements for a further $\tau $ periods ahead, consistent with the term to maturity of the option.